‘I’m a Podiatrist, and These Are the *Only* Running Shoes I Recommend for People With High Arches or Flat Feet’

-There’s a certain level of excitement that goes with buying new running shoes.
-And given the assortment of colors, style, and tech that are on the market these days, it can be tempting to pick a pair based on cool factor alone.
+Given the assortment of colors, styles, and technologies available, it can be tempting to pick a pair of running shoes based on cool factor alone.
 But snapping up the sexiest pair of sneakers is decidedly not the right way to find the best running shoes, according to podiatrists.
-For the sake of your body’s overall well-being, you’ll want to make a choice based on your foot type.
+For the sake of your body's overall well-being, you'll want to make a choice based on your foot type.

 "When it comes to foot health it is very important to have appropriate running shoes, because certain foot types are more prone to specific types of foot discomfort and foot related injuries," says Miguel Cunha, a board-certified podiatrist with Gotham Footcare.
 "Wearing the wrong shoes may lead to problems such as lowered performance and discomfort, but on the other hand (or foot), shoes designed to compensate for the impact of your feet can help prevent injuries and improve structural alignment and performance."

 Your feet are the "gateway" to the rest of your body, says Dr. Cunha.
 Wearing the wrong shoes can cause issues that move from your toes all the way up through your hips and back—and leave you with persistent pain down the line.
 To help you navigate the sneaker aisle, we asked Dr. Cunha and Yolanda Ragland, DPM, founder and CEO of Fix Your Feet, Inc, how to pick out the best running shoes by foot type.

 Before you click "add to cart" on a new pair of running shoes, you first need to figure out what type of foot you have.
 The key?
 Doing some detective work on your tried-and-true faves.
 "Look at the soles of a pair of worn-in pairs of shoes—the wear patterns illustrate where you are accumulating pressure when you walk," says Dr. Cunha.